vonhraban/docs-1/pages/proxy.md

 ### Dependencies

-The proxy uses go-micro which means it depends on service discovery.
+The proxy uses Go Micro which means it depends on service discovery.
+The default is MDNS which means zeroconf.

-Install consul
+If you want something more resilient you can install consul and specify with the `--registry=consul` flag.

 ```
 brew install consul